PDEP — Product Development Experience Plane

 Executive framing

-Traditional enterprises require product teams to hand off intent to engineering organizations, who then translate that intent into implementation artifacts and delivery work.
+Traditional enterprises require product teams to hand off intent to engineering organizations, who translate that intent into implementation artifacts and delivery work.

 UPOS shifts this model by making productization self-service for product creators: